Letter to the editor: Incompetence no excuse for Trump

 I can accept the premise that many voters wanted to elect someone other than a politician to send a message to Washington.
 They were fed up with greedy, self-serving politicians.
 Unfortunately, that backfired horribly!

 I do not, however, believe there were enough of those votes to win Pennsylvania, Ohio and Wisconsin.
 I believe there was an outside force in play and one day we’ll be told Russia played a much more invasive and influential role in the 2016 election than is now publicly known.
-When Putin drafted his criteria for an American puppet, certainly “competence” was not on his list.
+When Russian President Vladimir Putin drafted his criteria for an American puppet, certainly competence was not on his list.

 Jerry Genesio